rmsk2/rustpwman/README.md

 Shows an about dialog containing information about the author, the program version and the set of activated build features.

-### File info
+### Info

 Shows how many entries are present in this data file, how it is accessed, where it is located and how it is encrypted.
+Additionally it is shown whether the password is currently cached or not.

 ### Undo changes